The Indiana Jones Order of Giants shrine maze feels like a punishment in an otherwise great DLC, so take my solution and run

 The shrine maze in the Order of Giants has you rolling a ball to gladiator statues across a broken track

 The Indiana Jones shrine maze is an Order of Giants puzzle that has you directing a flaming ball around a maze to hit four statues in order.
-It's a testing challenge though, as the maze is littered with holes and you only have a few spare track parts to fill them in.
-Leaving you running around trying to grab pieces and move them around to keep things moving.
+It's a testing challenge though, as the maze is littered with holes and you only have a few spare track parts to fill them in, leaving you running around trying to grab pieces and move them about to keep things going.
 If you need help then I've been through it (many, many times) and have a full solution here.

 How to solve the Indy DLC shrine maze